FREE Newsletter

 • The classification of trust income, for example, dividend income, foreign income, or capital gain continues to be recognized under the same classification in the individual unit holder's income tax return and any imputation credit or foreign tax credits follows through to the unit holder as per trustee's distribution

-• If unit holders are under 18 years of age, by any income distribution to them, trustees can avail their tax free threshold and low income rebates
+• In certain circumstances, if unit holders are under 18 years of age, by any income distribution to them, trustees can avail their tax free threshold.>

 • The trustee of a fixed unit trust must distribute all income of the trust and cannot accumulate income of the trust